-There’s an audio version of this post, just click play.
+Here’s an audio version of this post if you’d like to hear me read it.
 It includes a track, Savane, by Yukikaze from the album Africa.
 Thanks, Yukikaze, for using Creative Commons.

 It’s taken me about eight weeks to prepare for my trip to East Africa.
 I had to send my passport off for a visa, and get a lot of shots, and there were a few odds and ends that I needed.
 Throughout the course of my day, I’d tell people what I was up to, where I was going.
 A flight to Nairobi, then over land into Tanzania, and then, for the last few days of the trip, Zanzibar.